Summer is our favourite day of the year.

 Eat Breakfast And Help The Homeless

 Host a Big Boss Brekkie for your friends, customers, colleagues, and share a yummy breakfast to raise some cash to help end homelessness in Liverpool.
 Breakfast is the most important meal of the day, but even more so if you’ve just slept rough.
-We’ve teamed up with The Whitechapel Centre, who already serve 8,500 rough sleepers breakfast every year in the hope we can serve even more.
+Help The Whitechapel Centre help others, who already serve 8,500 rough sleepers breakfast every year serve even more.
 More info here.

 TAKE THE KIDS TO THE PIRATE FESTIVAL

 ‘Shiver me timbers’, the free family friendly Pirate Festival on the docks will be returning this year.
 There’ll be sword fighting, musketry and cannon fire, shanties and storytelling, free face painting and activity workshops, plus a spectacular ship-to-ship pirate battle across Albert Dock.
 Discover how people lived in the days when pirates terrorised the high seas and come aboard the pirate brigantine Zebu and learn the amazing true stories behind some of the real life pirates from legend.
-More here.
+It’s on 16th-17th September, more here.

 HAVE A PICNIC IN THE PARK

 This is as close to The Great Gatsby as you’re going to get.
 Get a nice basket, a nice cloth (here’s when Mum’s come in handy, they’ve got entire drawers dedicated to this kinda stuff) and fill it with a few of your partners favourite things and watch them weep with happiness.
 The weather might not be perfect for it but let’s be honest, we all live in the UK, when is it ever picnic-perfect?
-Grab some bread, fillings and maybe a bottle of vino and you’re good to go.
 Head to Sefton, Calderstones, Princess or Stanley Park.
+If you can’t be bothered making the picnic yourself, East Avenue Bakehouse have launched a picnic pick-up service.
+More here.

 Ride A Ferry Across The Mersey